AdaCore/gnatstudio/docs/users_guide/vcs.rst

 .. image:: vcs-branches-git.png

 The screenshot above is for git.
-In this case, GPS displays the following pieces of information:
+In this case, GNAT Studio displays the following pieces of information:

 * List of local branches

-  For each branch, GPS displays the number of commits that have not yet been pushed to the remote branch, and conversely the number of changes that have been made in the remote branch but not yet applied to the local branch.
+  For each branch, GNAT Studio displays the number of commits that have not yet been pushed to the remote branch, and conversely the number of changes that have been made in the remote branch but not yet applied to the local branch.